QTM 302What Happens After Death?

 "By Allah, though I am the Apostle of Allah, yet I do not know what Allah will do to me."
 (Sahih al-Bukhari, Vol. 5, Book 58, Number 266)

-If the standard is Perfection (because God is perfect), then "trying your best" isn't enough.
-If you commit a crime, a judge doesn't let you go because you "paid your taxes" or "helped an old lady."
-Good deeds do not erase bad crimes.
+If the standard is perfection (because God is perfect), then "trying your best" is not enough.
+If you commit a crime, a judge does not let you off because you "paid your taxes" or "helped an old lady."
+Good deeds do not erase bad deeds.
 Under this system, we are all guilty.

-The Agnostic says, "I don't know if God is real, and I don't know what happens when I die, so I will simply wait and see."
-This feels like the intellectual high ground.
-But if we analyze the logic of "waiting," we find two critical errors.
+The agnostic says, "I don't know if God is real, and I don't know what happens when I die, so I will just wait and see."
+That can feel like the smart, neutral position.
+But if we look at the logic of "waiting," we find two mistakes.

-Many Agnostics believe they are standing on the sidelines of the game, watching the Believers and the Atheists argue.
-They think they haven't placed a bet yet.
+Many agnostics think they are on the sidelines, watching believers and atheists argue.
+They think they have not placed a bet yet.

-But the French mathematician and philosopher Blaise Pascal argued that this is mathematically impossible.
-You don't have the choice not to bet, because you are already spending your life.
+But the French mathematician and philosopher Blaise Pascal said that is not possible.
+You do not have the choice not to bet, because you are already living your life.

 "You must wager.
 It is not optional.
 You are embarked."
 (Blaise Pascal, Pensées)

-The Logic: Imagine you are forced to play a game of Roulette.
+The logic: Imagine you are forced to play roulette.
 The wheel is spinning.

-The second error is the belief that "I just need more evidence."
-The Agnostic claims that if God would just write His name in the sky, they would believe.
+The second mistake is the belief that "I just need more evidence."
+The agnostic says that if God would just write His name in the sky, they would believe.

-But the American philosopher and psychologist William James argued that in matters of great importance, waiting for 100% evidence is actually an irrational act of fear.
-He called this a "Forced Option."
+But the American philosopher and psychologist William James said that in matters of great importance, waiting for 100% proof can be an irrational way to avoid a decision.
+He called this a "forced option."

 "We do not know the truth of the religion... but if the religion be true and the evidence for it be still insufficient, I do not wish, by putting your extinguisher upon my nature... to forfeit my sole chance in life of getting upon the winning side."
 (William James, The Will to Believe)